-and in Heath, Huddart, and Lang (1999) and Hemmer, Matsunaga, Shevlin (1996), there is scant evidence of stock price declines for any period leading up to exercises.
+Table 4 presents the results of regressions.
+Irrespective of whether the acquired shares are immediately sold, there is a strong tendency for exercises to follow stock price run-ups and even coincide with the yearly maximum price.
+And unlike some of the curious regression results presented in Table 3 and in Heath et al. (1999) and Hemmer et al. (1996), there is scant evidence of stock price declines for any period leading up to exercises.
 The only exception is the market return during the month before exercises when the shares are not immediately sold, which seems abnormally low.
-But, as noted earlier, this sample is contaminated by manipulation, whereby some of the reported exercise dates are selected ex post facto to be past dates with particularly low prices in order to minimize taxes.
+But as noted earlier, this sample is contaminated by manipulation, whereby some of the reported exercise dates are selected ex post facto to be past dates with particularly low prices in order to minimize taxes.

 The results further show that exercises are more likely to occur when moneyness is high, and this is particularly pronounced among exercises in the sample of exercises with immediate stock sales.
-This is in contrast to the earlier regression results, and demonstrates the importance of controlling for stock price drift by comparing early exercises to contemporaneous decisions not to exercise, rather than to later exercises.
+This is in contrast to the earlier regression results and demonstrates the importance of controlling for stock price drift by comparing early exercises to contemporaneous decisions not to exercise rather than to later exercises.

-Non-executive directors are more likely to delay exercises than other insiders, whereas CEOs and especially CFOs are more inclined to exercise early.
-Insiders with substantial stock holdings generally exhibit more patience in their exercise behavior, in that they are less likely to exercise early than insiders with low stock holdings.
+Nonexecutive directors are more likely to delay exercises than are other insiders, whereas CEOs and especially CFOs are more inclined to exercise early.
+Insiders with substantial stock holdings generally exhibit more patience in their exercise behavior, in that they are less